Matching for knowledge base collections

 Matching your holdings with records in WorldCat

 Cataloging partner collection matching emphasizes matching a unique number in the incoming material provider record with a unique number in the WorldCat record.
 Of the unique numbers used, cataloging partner collection matching algorithms prefer OCLC numbers when available.
-Other unique numbers include LCCN, ISBN, ISSN, etc. In order to ensure better matches, cataloging partner collection matching combines these unique numbers with bibliographic information such as publication dates, material types, and language of cataloging to distinguish among similar but distinct manifestations.
+Other unique numbers include LCCN, ISBN, ISSN, etc. In order to ensure better matches, cataloging partner collection matching combines these unique numbers with bibliographic information such as title, publication dates, material types, and language of cataloging to distinguish among similar but distinct manifestations.

 Since the emphasis is on unique numbers, cataloging partner collection matching rarely confirms more than one WorldCat record as a match to the incoming material provider record.
 When more than one record is confirmed, cataloging partner collection uses record resolution algorithms to select the best record.
 The record resolution algorithms select records based on the highest encoding level, the cataloging source, and records that have been reviewed by national cataloging authorities based on the 042 Authentication Codes.

 Matching for data sync collections